mahmoud/clastic/README.rst

 advanced usage, and are thus prefixed with ``_``.

 ``_application``

-   The Application object in which this middleware/route/endpoint is currently embedded.
-This is useful for introspective activities, like those provided by the MetaApplication_.
+   The ``Application`` instance in which this middleware or endpoint is currently embedded.
+The Application has access to all routes, endpoints, middlewares, and other fun stuff, which makes ``_application`` useful for introspective activities, like those provided by Clastic's built-in ``MetaApplication``.

 ``_route``
    The Route which was matched by the URL and is currently being